dir. Armando Fonesca & Kapel Furman.

 Add to this a series of strange set pieces (when one character is shot in the chest he cheerfully runs away and plugs his wound with a tampon, apparently fine) and several continuity errors (t-shirt covered in blood/magically clean) and you’re approaching a sense of the bizarre confusion this film inspires.

-There will be those who perhaps thrill to the shifting sands of uncertainty the narrative puts beneath ones feet, but those looking for anything coherent should look elsewhere.
+There will be those who perhaps thrill to the shifting sands of uncertainty the narrative puts beneath their feet, but those looking for anything coherent should look elsewhere.
 By the time the oddly anti-climatic ending rolls around it’s neither bad enough to be good, or – well – good.